Written by Mikayla Stockbridge

 When problems hit, self care is the first to go.
 Why is that?
-Self care does more than keep us feeling refreshed, it also improves hormonal balance, overall quality of life, and feelings of security.
-So, how do we implement and stick to self care, especially when the going gets rough?
+Self care does more than just keep us feeling refreshed.
+It also improves hormonal balance, overall quality of life, and feelings of security.
+So how do we implement and stick to self care, especially when the going gets rough?

 It all goes back to our inner, primal selves.
-Deep down, our priorities are based on our built-in desire to survive when faced with stressful, cortisol-inducing situations.
-Let’s say you are in grave danger.
+Deep down, our priorities are based on the built-in desire to survive when faced with stressful, cortisol-inducing situations.
+Let’s say you're in grave danger.
 A vicious, wild animal is chasing you.
-Your primary responses are fight, flight or freeze.
+Your primary responses are telling you fight, flight, or freeze.

-But, in our normal, everyday lives, that's what should happen, because most of our chemical response-triggering stressors -- impending deadlines or running late to an appointment -- are more reasonably dealt with by checking in and taking a moment for ourselves.
-We're not being chased by a wild animal, but based on our bodies' responses, we might as well be.
+But, in normal, everyday lives, that's what should happen, because most chemical response-triggering stressors - impending deadlines, running late to an appointment - are more reasonably dealt with by checking in and taking a moment.
+You're not being chased by a wild animal, but based on your body's responses, you might as well be.

-Even though food and sex are wonderful opportunities for self-care, and more appropriate fixes for our daily stressors than fleeing or fighting, stress hormones prevail because your body chemistry thinks your life is being threatened.
+Even though food and sex are wonderful opportunities for self care, and typically more appropriate fixes for our daily stressors than fleeing or fighting, stress hormones prevail because your body chemistry thinks your life is being threatened.
 It is scientifically proven that the hormones released during stress can actually swoop in and steal from your store of health, cycle, and fertility-promoting hormones.

 Cellular health, digestion, and calming hormones all easily work to take care of you.
 With proper self-care, you might even feel a little more lovey-dovey than usual.
 So technically speaking, this takes care of your partner too, and creates a more vibrant, loving relationship in addition to helping you handle the regular stressors of daily life!

-Today, we don't have wild animals chasing us, but we do have the demanding boss, the family member that says “you look ‘puffy’ today”, and the bills that just keep stacking up.
+Today, we usually don't have wild animals chasing us, but we do have the demanding boss, the family member that says, “You look ‘puffy’ today,” and the bills that just keep stacking up.
 Stress, anxiety, anger, depression, sorrow, remorse and guilt take a toll on the body.

 So, ask yourself, what are your biggest stressors?

-The biggest stressors causing “Fight or Flight Survival Mode” I have found in my practice are as follows:
+The biggest stressors causing fight or flight survival mode that I have found in my practice are as follows:

-It's not just food we put into ourselves, it is also medicine, birth control, tampons, implants, and everything else.
-It's not just what we surround ourselves with, such as, clean hours and items that "spark joy," but also the people and relationships we have, the work environment, the air we breathe, chemicals we are unwittingly exposed to, and the intricacies of daily life that can trip us up.
-And, of course, it's what we hold on to and internalize, anger, shame, or anything else.
+It's not just food we put into ourselves.
+It's also medicine, birth control, tampons, implants, and everything else.
+It's not just what we surround ourselves with like clean products that spark joy, but also the people and relationships we have, the work environment, the air we breathe, the chemicals we are unwittingly exposed to, and the intricacies of daily life that can trip us up.
+And, of course, it's what we hold on to and internalize: anger, shame, or anything else.

-Being a Fertility Coach, my personal favorite is Fertility Awareness.
+Being a fertility coach, my personal favorite way to practice self care is by practicing fertility awareness.
 Noticing, observing, and hearing your body can contribute to the overall flow of life.
-It is a few minutes out of your day that you have to say, “Hi, body.
-You’re doing something today and I am noticing you.”
+It is a few minutes out of your day when you say, “Hi, body.
+You’re doing something today, and I am noticing you.”

 This awareness alone can have a dramatic effect on your ability to love yourself.
 Alternatively, hormonal birth control can override the body’s intuitive method of releasing an egg and menstruating.
 These disruptions of our natural processes can throw a wrench into our bodies' well-oiled machine.

-Meditation is also an amazing technique to teach our minds to calm and feel ourselves in our own skin.
-This activates our parasympathetic nervous system and helps us to reduce cortisol that can ultimately deplete your good health and fertility hormones if you allow it to control your life.
+- Meditation is also an amazing technique to teach your mind to calm and feel yourself in your own skin.
+This activates your parasympathetic nervous system and helps you to reduce cortisol that can ultimately deplete your good health and fertility hormones if you allow it to control your life.
 Even five minutes a day of meditation can improve focus, create inner peace, and ease our mental faculties.

-Being outdoors is regenerating on so many levels.
+- Being outdoors is regenerating on so many levels.
 Breathing deeply, journaling, noticing the outside world and appreciating its beauty.
-This brings our inner peace full circle as we recognize and appreciate how nourished we really are by the earth.
+This brings inner peace full circle as you recognize and appreciate how the earth nourishes you.
 Gratitude almost immediately helps calm the inner storm.

-Sometimes, when we start to feel depressed, anxious, or in a bluesy mood, we can consciously think about self care and choose an action to take.
+Sometimes when you start to feel depressed, anxious, or in a bluesy mood, you can consciously think about self care and choose an action to take.
 However, many of us have also fallen into the trap of using self-indulgence to meet a need of the body.
-This could be spending unnecessary money, binging on foods that do not nourish or, even worse, might make you feel sick or guilty later.
+This could be spending unnecessary money, or binging on foods that do not nourish or, even worse, might make you feel sick or guilty later.

-Cautioning ourselves on trying to avoid this will prevent a crash later that could cause you to slip further into a state of discontentment.
-Balancing this delicately will help cortisol take a back seat -- this is the key to true wellness and the goal I work to achieve with clients in my practice.
+Cautioning yourself and trying to avoid this will prevent a crash later that could cause you to slip further into a state of discontentment.
+Balancing this delicately will help cortisol take a back seat - this is the key to true wellness and the goal I work to achieve with clients in my practice.
 That is, the art of listening, learning and letting go.